 |

-Scanned image of flower clusters against a dark background.
-Flowers usually grow at the apex of the branched flowering stems. |
+IMAGE: ERIMF-11 Scanned image of flower clusters against a dark background.
+Flowers usually grow at the apex of the flowering branches, but sometimes they are also found at the central part (lower from the apex).
+In rare ocassions, inflorescences are found in bothe mentioned locations. |

-Scanned image of the long flower stalks (pedicels) makes the flower assume a pendulous position. |
+IMAGE: ERIMF-12 Scanned image of the long flower stalks (pedicels) which makes makes flowers assume a slightly pendulous position. |

 |